HelpAge India: Programs

 HelpAge India runs various programs servicing the needs of disadvantaged elderly mentioned here below:

 Mobile Healthcare Units (MHU): This program seeks to provide healthcare to elders and their communities.
 The core of the program is a sponsored Mobile Healthcare Unit (MHU).
-This Unit provides primary healthcare to the needy elderly, while simultaneously educates the community on preventive healthcare.
-Each MHU has a doctor, pharmacist and a social worker.
+This Unit provides primary healthcare to the needy elderly, while simultaneously educating the community on preventive healthcare.
+Each MHU has a doctor, pharmacist and, social worker.
 There are more than 159 Mobile Healthcare Units working in 24 states, providing 2.9 million free treatments.
-The organisation also helps elders become self-reliant and independent through the formation of Elder-Self-Help-Groups in rural India which supports 95,584 older persons through 7415 Elder-Self-Help Groups in 16 States.
+They usually employ retired medical practitioners to treat people as sometimes it becomes difficult to find motivated young doctors.
+The organization also helps elders become self-reliant and independent through the formation of Elder-Self-Help-Groups in rural India which supports 95,584 older persons through 7415 Elder-Self-Help Groups in 16 States.

 Restoration of Vision: In India 62% elderly suffer from cataract blindness.
-Credible and competent eye hospitals are selected for carrying out surgeries with HelpAge India's support-a-Gran ration program and provides Homecare support to bed ridden patients.
+Credible and competent eye hospitals are selected for carrying out surgeries with HelpAge India's support-a-Gran ration program which provides Homecare support to bedridden patients.
 All surgeries are performed only in base hospitals and not in makeshift camps.
 Since 1980, this program has benefitted more than 9 lakh elders, restoring their sight & dignity.

-Cancer and Palliative Care: Cancer treatment in our country is highly priced and majority of elders are not covered by any form of medical insurance.
-HelpAge India provides palliative care to end- stage cancer patients, in partnership with a number of credible and competent cancer hospitals and organisations.
+Cancer and Palliative Care: Cancer treatment in our country is highly-priced and a majority of elders are not covered by any form of medical insurance.
+HelpAge India provides palliative care to end-stage cancer patients, in partnership with a number of credible and competent cancer hospitals and organizations.
 Over 99,000 treatments have been supported since 1998.

-Geriatric Physiotherapy: Under this program, elders with musculoskeletal diseases such as back pain, arthritis, paralysis and other age related mobility challenges are treated.
+Geriatric Physiotherapy: Under this program, elders with musculoskeletal diseases such as back pain, arthritis, paralysis, and other age-related mobility challenges are treated.
 The aim is to enable elder mobility levels and make daily living easier.
 The services are provided through stationary physiotherapy clinics and mobile services, to elders living in remote communities and homes for the aged.